kuldeep-in/kuldeepsingh-k/README.md

 ### Hi there 👋

 I am kuldeep singh.
-I have more than 9 years of experience in consulting, designing, developing and delivering enterprise solutions.
+I have experience in consulting, designing, developing and delivering enterprise solutions.
 I am Microsoft certified Azure Solution Architect, DevOps Engineer, Data Engineer and Azure Developer.
 I have a bachelor of engineering in Information Technology degree from University of Pune.

 - 💬 Ask me about: `Azure` `Azure Data Engineering` `Azure DevOps`
 - 📫 How to reach me: in.singhkuldeep@gmail.com